 - Improve the county's bond rating by targeting improvement opportunities identified in Moody's Rating Action of February 2020 and Rating Change of March 2018 (Appendix B). - Improve the budget process to implement flexibility, strategic thinking, accountability, and implementation of the Strategic Plan.
-Specific actions include: - Create budget narratives summarizing how new initiatives or improvements implement the Strategic Plan. - Define value that could be added with 20% more funding, or lost due to a 20% reduction in funding. - Identify cuts that would not impact strategic planning goals or statutorily required services. - Identify how departments would respond to unexpected cuts or events. - Develop a capital improvement plan inclusive of facilities, roads, and equipment. - Analyze the county's indirect rate to capture highest possible amount of grant funding, and establish a metric for productivity and efficiency. - Increase discretionary and variable revenue source (fines, fees, grants, etc.) as a portion of the overall budget.
+Specific actions include: - Create budget narratives summarizing how new initiatives or improvements implement the Strategic Plan. - Define value that could be added with 20% more funding, or lost due to a 20% reduction in funding. - Identify cuts that would not impact strategic planning goals or statutorily required services. - Identify how departments would respond to unexpected cuts or events. - Develop a forecasting capital improvement plan inclusive of facilities, roads, and equipment. - Analyze the county's indirect rate to capture highest possible amount of grant funding, and establish a metric for productivity and efficiency. - Increase discretionary and variable revenue source (evaluate fines and fees, grants, state funding, etc.) as a portion of the overall budget.